 - Choose your save location then select Publish

-When you upload a PDF document to Moodle, Blackboard Ally will check the accessibility of your document and provide guidance on how to fix any accessibility issues.
+When you upload a PDF document to Moodle, Anthology Ally will check the accessibility of your document and provide guidance on how to fix any accessibility issues.
 Blackboard Ally will also provide alternative formats for PDF documents.